 Here is a general description of the average hair transplant procedure.
 This process differs significantly from other hair replacement systems.

-1) Anesthesia.
-The first step in the process is the application of anesthesia to numb the scalp.
+1) Anaesthesia.
+The first step in the process is the application of anaesthesia to numb the scalp.
 Many patients also receive anti-anxiety medication in order to relax.

-3) Donor hair.
-After your scalp has been numbed and cleansed, your surgeon will remove a 3 to 4 inch strip of scalp from the donor site, which is typically located at the back of your head, just above your neck.
+3) Donor’s hair.
+After your scalp has been numbed and cleansed, your surgeon will remove a 3 to 4-inch strip of scalp from the donor site, which is typically located at the back of your head, just above your neck.
 This site is then closed with stitches.

 4) Separation.
 The donor strip is then separated into tiny sections, each bearing a hair or a few hairs.